casper-network/docs/source/docs/casper/users/undelegate-ui.md

+---
+title: Undelegate Tokens
+---

 import useBaseUrl from '@docusaurus/useBaseUrl';

-# Undelegating with a Block Explorer
+# Undelegating Tokens

 If you want to undelegate tokens from a validator, you can do so at any time.
 Note that undelegation costs approximately 0.5 CSPR.